 To gain access to a data set block located on a direct-access device, the block's actual location on the device must be known.
 If a programmer has specified that the blocks in a data set are to be referred to by relative block number (i.e., relative block addressing), then these numbers must be converted to actual block locations (i.e., device addresses).
 For use in this conversion, phase 3 of the BDAM open executor program constructs a set of fields (known as relative extent fields) in the DEB.
-These fields of the DEB are described in Appendix A. There is a oneto-one correspondence between the actual data set extents in the DEB and the relative data set extents.
+These fields of the DEB are

+The next routine is determined from the where-to-go table.
+(Refer to the publication IBM System/360 Operating System: Input/Output Support (OPEN/CLOSE/EOV), Pro- gram Logic Manual.) described in Appendix A. There is a oneto-one correspondence between the actual data set extents in the DEB and the relative data set extents.
 (Refer to "Relative Block Conversion.")